Connect

 Average Temperatures by Season

-Spring typically brings milder weather with average temperatures ranging from 0°C–15°C, while summer is usually hot and dry, with average temperatures reaching up to 30°C. Fall brings cooler weather, with average temperatures ranging from 5°C–20°C. Winter is usually cold and snowy, with average temperatures dropping to -10°C or colder.
+Spring typically brings milder weather with average temperatures ranging from 0°C to 15°C, while summer is usually hot and dry, with average temperatures reaching up to 30°C. Fall brings cooler weather, with average temperatures ranging from 5°C to 20°C. Winter is usually cold and snowy, with average temperatures dropping to -10°C or colder.

-Alberta experiences four distinct seasons throughout the year.
+Alberta experiences four distinct seasons.
 In spring, there are often thunderstorms that bring rain or snow.
 Summer tends to be sunny and dry, while fall brings cool days followed by chilly nights.
-Winter can be freezing and snowy, especially in northern parts of the province; annual precipitation levels vary significantly across Alberta, but most areas receive an average of 25 cm per year.
+Winter can be freezing and snowy, especially in northern parts of the province.
+Annual precipitation levels vary significantly across Alberta, but most areas receive an average of 25 cm per year.

 Driving in Alberta